sarismet/codeway-sarismet/README.md

 I have used nodejs and expressjs for the server side.
 We have two different servers and I needed to establish communication between them so the google cloud's pub/sub meets this requirement.
 In order to store data I used google cloud's bigquery.

 ## REFERENCE
-I have used many piece of code from readme tutorials of these repositorys below .
+I have used many piece of code from readme tutorials of these repositorys below.
 - https://github.com/googleapis/nodejs-pubsub/
 - https://github.com/googleapis/nodejs-bigquery